Just when you thought the terrible two’s were over, along comes your three-year-old!

 Whilst it’s great to have an arsenal of toys and entertainment to hand, the most important thing they want as this age is YOU!
 A few more ideas to help kids entertained on long trips:

 Audiobooks – a great way to pass the hours on a long car journey.
-A summer road trip is a great time to give something like Audible a try, there’s a great range of kids storybooks to choose from – as well as adults (yes, one day you may get to read again!)
+A summer road trip is a great time to give something like Audible a try, there’s a great range of kids storybooks to choose from – as well as adults (yes, one day you may get to read again!), or you can even try free podcasts suitable for toddlers & preschoolers.

 Songs – a singalong in the car to their favourite nursery fits is bound to put a smile on your little ones face.
 Allow yourself to have fun and be goofy!